IBM/kar-apps/README.md

 - Manually create and submit an order

 2. Orders View
-- Shows existing orders and starts/stops the Order Simulator
+- Shows number of future (booked), in-transit, and spoiled orders.
+Configures and starts/stops the Order Simulator

 3. Active Voyage View
-- Shows active voyages and starts/stops the Ship Simulator
+- Shows active voyages with progress updated in real time.
+Configures and starts/stops the Ship Simulator

-4. Reefers View (partially implemented)
+4. Reefers View
+- Shows number of booked, in-transit, spoiled, and on-maintenance reefers.
+Configures and starts/stops the Reefer Anomaly Simulator

-5. Ships View (partially implemented)
+5. Ships View
+- Shows the fleet of ships
+### REST Service
+This Spring Framework service provides HTTP based, RESTful API to application clients which include the GUI, KAR actors, and simulators.
+The simulators call it to advance time, fetch current reefer inventory, fetch ship schedule and to get a list of active voyages.
+The REST receives updates from KAR actors and pushes these changes in real time to the GUI using Websockets to move ships and change reefer and order counts and totals.
+It is also responsible for initially creating a ship schedule for N days ahead and extending the schedule dynamically to make sure the Reefer Application doesn't run out of voyages.
+The schedule is computed from a static configuration defined in resources/routes.json which currently includes routes for seven ships.
+Each ship in the schedule moves from origin port to destination port in a fixed number of days.
+After reaching its destination, the ship remains at port for one day to unload reefers and then goes back to origin port.

 ### Simulators

+The Reefer Application provides three simulators:
+####Ship Simulator
-Current implementation of the Reefer Application provides two simulators.
-The Ship Simulator which advances time and causes ships to move from an origin port to a destination port.
-To start the Ship Simulator, navigate to the Active Voyage View and change the value in a field directly under the **Simulated Delay** label.
+The Ship Simulator which advances time and moves ships from an origin port to a destination port.
+To start the Ship Simulator, navigate to the Active Voyages View and change the value in a field directly under the **Simulated Delay** label.
 This value represents the desired time compression (in secs).
 For example, the value of 10 means that each day is 10 secs long, 20 makes a day 20 secs, etc. The default value is 0, which disables the Ship Simulator.
-The minimum (and recommended) compression factor for the Ship Simulator is 10secs.
+The minimum (and recommended) compression factor for the Ship Simulator is 5 secs.
 Once the value is greater than zero, the **Start** button is activated.
 Press it to start the simulator.
 This is a modal button which will toggle **Start** and **Stop**.
-When the Ship Simulator is running the voyages begin to appear and the progress updated at the chosen rate.
+While the Ship Simulator is running, the ships begin to appear, and each ship progress is updated in real time at a chosen rate.
+####Order Simulator
 With the Ship Simulator running you can start the Order Simulator by navigating to the Orders View.
-Change the value directly under the **Order Simulator** label to a number greater than zero.
+The behavior of this simulator can be changed using three values which are directly under the **Order Simulator** label.
+Set the *Order Target* value to a number greater than zero.
 This value represents the max percentage the orders will fill each ship.
-For example, the value of 80 means that the ship will be filled with orders up to 80% of the maximum capacity.
-After choosing the desired percentage, press **Update** button to start the Order Simulator.
-Orders begin to appear, with the newest shown on top.
+For example, the value of 80 means that the ship will be filled with orders up to 80% of its maximum capacity.
+Set the *Future Time Window* value to a number greater than zero.
+This value represents a moving window of days for which orders will be generated into the future.
+Set the *Order Updates per Day* value to a number greater than zero.
+This value represents a number of orders the simulator will generate per day.
+After choosing the values, press **Update** button to start the Order Simulator.
+The order counts begin to change as new orders are created, ships depart/arrive, and orders becoming spoiled while en-route to destination.
+####Reefer Anomaly Simulator
+With the Ship Simulator running you can start the **Reefer Anomaly Simulator** by navigating to the Reefers View.
+The behavior of this simulator can be changed using two values which are directly under the **Reefer Anomaly Simulator** label.
+Set the *Failure Rate* value to a number greater than zero.
+This value represents reefer failure rate as a percentage of available reefers.
+Set the *Anomaly Updates per Day* value to a number greater than zero.
+This value represents number of reefer failures the simulator will generate per day.
+Press **Update** button to start the simulator.
+Watch the *Spoilt* and *On Maintenance* counts begin to change.
+A reefer becomes spoilt only if it is on a ship which has departed (ie. in transit).
+When a spoilt reefer arrives at the destination port, it's state changes to on-maintenance.
+Spoilt reefers which are not in-transit are counted as on-maintenance and remain there for two days after which they become available for booking again.